-In September 2006, the Company entered into an employment agreement with Mr. Cortes pursuant to which Mr. Cortes is employed for a gross salary denominated in Chilean Pesos until such time as his employment agreement is terminated by the Company or he resigns.
-Effective January 1, 2014, Mr. Cortes' employment agreement was terminated and he entered into a consulting contract for CLP 10,414,190 (~US\$19,750) a month with quarterly consumer price index adjustments.
-As of December 31, 2017 his consulting agreement is the equivalent to US\$216,469.
+In September 2006, the Company entered into an employment agreement with Mr. Cortes pursuant to which Mr. Cortes is employed for a gross salary denominated in CLP until such time as his employment agreement is terminated by the Company or he resigns.
+Effective January 1, 2014, Mr. Cortes' employment agreement was terminated and he entered into a consulting contract for CLP 10,414,190 a month with quarterly consumer price index adjustments.
+The consulting contract was terminated in August, 2018.